Meet the Team

 Corporate Services Manager

 Nigel joined WAAMH in March 2018 as corporate services manager, bringing with him significant experience as a not-for-profit management professional.
 He is responsible for WAAMH’s financial management, human resources, information and technology, membership, facilities and Board and executive support functions.
-His most recent position prior to joining WAAMH was as corporate services manager at Ngala, complemented by previous positions at Identity WA, WA Police and Community Youth Centres, SIDS and Kids WA and Cancer Support WA.
+His most recent position prior to joining WAAMH was as Corporate Services Manager at Ngala, complemented by previous positions at Identity WA, WA Police and Community Youth Centres, SIDS and Kids WA and Cancer Support WA.

 Cassie MacDonald